-The Rosemary Pencil Foundation believes that all children have the right to an education.
-Working with our local partner, Children in the Wilderness.
-Although primary school education in these countries is free, secondary school requires tuition fees.
+We believe all children have the right to an education and so does our local partner, Children in the Wilderness.
+Although primary school education in these countries is free, secondary school requires fees.